 Financial advisers also need better training so they can rely on their own knowledge, research and experience when providing advice rather than blindly believing the marketing spin from product manufacturers.

-Good financial advice isn’t rocket science but it does require cross-disciple competence. it’s about understanding your clients and where they want to be in the future, showing them the best path to get there and helping them avoid obstacles along the way.
+Good financial advice isn’t rocket science but it does require cross-disciple competence.
+It’s about understanding your clients and where they want to be in the future, showing them the best path to get there and helping them avoid obstacles along the way.
 It takes an understanding of markets, products, risk and return, probability, regulations, ethics and human behaviour.

-The Royal Commission has shown that the current model isn’t working – processes are conflicted, inconsistent, there’s poor record keeping, biased decision making and a lack of ethics.
+The Royal Commission showed that the current model isn’t working – processes are conflicted, inconsistent, there’s poor record keeping, biased decision making and a lack of ethics.